Debt

 Non priority debts also need paying.
 You should try to set up minimum payments on all of them, followed by paying off the one with the highest rate of interest.

 If you're paying high interest rates, you may want to shop around to see if you can move the debt to a lower interest rate.
-For more information visit the Money Advice Service website.
+For more information visit The Money and Pensions Service.

 Borrowing Money